lab1092/blender-manual_ja/manual/rigging/posing/editing.rst

 - The "transform center" of a given bone
   (i.e. its default pivot point, when it is the only selected one) is *its root*.
-  Note by the way that some pivot point options seem to not work properly - in fact, except for the :guilabel:`3D Cursor` one, all others appear to always use the median point of the selection (and not e.g. the active bone's root when :guilabel:`Active Object` is selected, etc.).
+  Note by the way that some pivot point options seem to not work properly - in fact, except for the *3D Cursor* one, all others appear to always use the median point of the selection (and not e.g. the active bone's root when *Active Object* is selected, etc.).

 Selecting Bones
 ===============

-Selection in :guilabel:`Pose` mode is very similar to the one in :doc:`Edit mode </rigging/armatures/selecting>`, with a few specificities:
+Selection in *Pose* mode is very similar to the one in :doc:`Edit mode </rigging/armatures/selecting>`, with a few specificities:

-- You can only select *whole bones* in :guilabel:`Pose` mode, not roots/tips...
+- You can only select *whole bones* in *Pose* mode, not roots/tips...

 .. figure:: /images/Doc26-rigging-selectGrouped.jpg